-Try a unique food experience at the Michelin star and four AA rosettes restaurant Sosban & The Old Butchers in Menai Bridge.
-It caters for just 14 diners and is run by Chef Stephen Stevens and his wife Bethan.
-The seven course tasting menu changes regularly to include ingredients the owners’ source by foraging and buying local produce such as mussels, lamb and field mushrooms.
+Try a unique food experience at the Michelin star and four AA rosettes restaurant Sosban & The Old Butchers in Menai Bridge and caters for small exclusive groups for up to 14 .
+The seven course tasting menu changes regularly to include ingredients the owners’ source by foraging and buying local produce such as mussels, lamb, field mushrooms and seaweed and mosses foraged from the Anglesey coast.
 The extensive wine list has something to complement each course.
 Combine this evening dining experience with a day on the water and a breath-taking RibRide experience!

 Portmeirion Village and Hotel Portmeirion is located on a peninsula overlooked by the Parc Cenedlaethol Eryri (Snowdonia National Park).
 Enjoy a fine dining experience at the two AA rosette Art Deco restaurant with its focus on modern classics based on local produce from the region such as Welsh beef, local fish and artisan cheeses.
 It is an ideal venue for corporate events and the range of conference rooms are suitable for executive board meetings, training seminars, conferences or workshops from 10 up to 150.
 Nearby, try team building and incentive activities with Ffestiniog & Welsh Highland Railway such as tailor made workshops and chartering a private carriage for a special incentive experience.

-Bryn Williams at Porth Eirias located on the seafront in Colwyn Bay led by one of Britain’s best Chefs Bryn Williams, was the AA Restaurant of the year in Wales for 2019-2020.
-It has also retained the ‘Bib Gourmand’ award by Michelin for a second year for their "exceptionally good food".
+Bryn Williams at Porth Eirias located on the seafront in Colwyn Bay led by one of Britain’s best Chefs Bryn Williams, retains its AA status and won AA Restaurant of the year in Wales for 2019-2020.
+It has also retains the ‘Bib Gourmand’ award by Michelin, for their "exceptionally good food".
 The Bistro style menu is full of local Welsh produce, particularly seafood, as well as meat and vegetarian dishes.
 This big open space has a relaxed atmosphere and visitors can watch the chefs’ work in the open kitchen where they turn seasonal ingredients into extraordinary food.

 Bodysgallen Hall and Spa in Llandudno is a 17th century National Trust manor house run as a luxury hotel with formal gardens.
-Enjoy fine dining in the four AA Rosette restaurant that serves local fish and Welsh lamb, or treat yourself to a Welsh afternoon tea; it’s rated one of the top ten in the UK by The Times.
+Enjoy fine dining in the three AA Rosette restaurant that serves locally sourced seafood, Welsh pork and lamb, and traditional Welsh afternoon teas.
 The hotel offers executive services for corporate and business hire, so management away days, meetings and seminars can all take place on the stunning estate with ease.
 There is also a spa and leisure activities to help delegates unwind.

-Château Rhianfa offers breath taking views of the Menai Strait and Yr Wyddfa (Snowdon) from its award winning dining room ‘Le Dragon Rouge’.
-The gourmet dishes on its seasonal menus are inspired by fantastic local ingredients sourced in Anglesey and across North Wales.
+Château Rhianfa offers breath taking views of the Menai Strait and Yr Wyddfa (Snowdon).
 The château is also an award winning events venue, able to cater for up to 120 delegates.
 Bespoke activities can be arranged on site or try one of the adventure activities available locally such as walking the Wales Coast Path, paddle boarding, surfing and kayaking.

 Less formal options

 Halen Môn Sea Salt is salt made from the wild waters of Anglesey and was awarded ‘Protected Designation of Origin’ status in 2014.
-Take a behind the scenes tour at Brynsiencyn and the on-site visitor centre has a café that serves light lunches, or nearby Chateau Rhianfa offer a more formal dining option.
+Take a behind the scenes tour at Brynsiencyn and the on-site visitor centre has a café that serves light lunches.
 Purchase tastes from the region in the shop along with other local products and delicacies, such as Jin Môr, a gin distilled in Yr Wyddfa (Snowdon) using local spring water, and its star botanicals are Halen Môn sea salt and juniper.